Image effects and enhancements

 - Very small objects and very large objects may not be detected.

-- Do not attempt to remove faces, hands or text.
+- Do not attempt to remove faces or hands.

 - When you specify more than one prompt, all the objects specified in each of the prompts will be removed whether or not